ImSreyas/mew.sh/README.md

 <h2 id="what_is_mew">What is mew</h2>

 `mew` is a command line tool, that will help you take backup of different config files (dotfiles) and store it in the ~/dotfiles folder.
-Then you can push the folder to github (or any remote repo manager) for safe keeping the files. `mew` will help you avoid the manual copy paste of the config files.
+Then you can push the folder to github (or any remote repo manager) for safe keeping the files. `mew` will help you avoid the manual copy paste of the config files in an interactive way.
+See in action [here](#preview)

 <h2 id="features"> Features ✨ </h2>